rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/post-move-a-vault-from-one-agent-to-another-agent-v2-project-id-agents-agent-id-vault.rst

     POST /v2/{project_id}/agents/{agent_id}/vault

 This operation takes the vault assigned to the source agent and assigns it to the agent specified in the request URL.
 If the migration is successful, the vault is no longer assigned to the source agent.

-A 403 response code is returned in any of the following error conditions:
+If any of the following conditions are true, the API returns a 403 response code:

 * Either the source or destination agent is not owned by the project.
 * The vault is encrypted.